-- mushroom spawn: think of them as mushroom seedlings.
+- mushroom spawn: think of them as seedlings for you to grow mushrooms.
 This beautiful box of Elm Oyster spawn ( Not all kits are spawn!
 See tips at the end!) came from 100th Monkey Mushroom , a wonderful family run business with many great products and tutorials.
 Eventually you can learn to grow your own mushroom spawn from mushroom stem base!
 But you do need great quality spawn to get started! (more on that at the end)

-- clear plastic trash bags will come in handy throughout the process
+- 13 gallon clear medium size trash bags like these will come in handy throughout the process

 - 70% to 99% rubbing alcohol to keep everything clean and reduce contamination

 Step 1: prepare cardboard and container to grow mushrooms

 When you have all the materials you need to grow mushrooms, ask for a bag of hot-off-the-press coffee grounds from the fabulous people at Starbucks, and soak some cardboard in water 1-2 days prior.
 The coffee grounds should be used on the same day, and the long soaking of the cardboard helps to hydrate the material for growing mushrooms.

 Take a one-gallon plastic container, cut 3 sides of the lid.
 Poke and cut 4 to 6 small 1/4″ size holes to allow air exchange and drainage on the bottom.
 Wipe the inside and outside of the container with 70% to 99% rubbing alcohol.

 When you try to grow mushrooms at home, the biggest challenge is contamination.
 So keep the working area as clean as possible, and work fast!